NicolasWebDev/dotfiles/vim/bundle/YouCompleteMe/README.md

 **Important:** we assume that you are using the `cmd.exe` command prompt and that you know how to add an executable to the PATH environment variable.

-Make sure you have at least Vim 7.3.598 with python2 support.
-You can check the version by typing `:version` inside Vim.
-Take note of the Vim architecture, i.e.
-32 or 64-bit.
-It will be important when choosing the python2 installer.
+Make sure you have at least Vim 7.3.598 with Python 2 or Python 3 support.
+You can check the version and which Python is supported by typing `:version` inside Vim.
+Look at the features included: `+python/dyn` for Python 2 and `+python3/dyn` for Python 3.
+Take note of the Vim architecture, i.e. 32 or 64-bit.
+It will be important when choosing the Python installer.
 We recommend using a 64-bit client.
-Don't worry, [a frequently updated copy of 64-bit Vim][vim64-win-download] is available.
+[Daily updated copies of 32-bit and 64-bit Vim with Python 2 and Python 3 support][vim-win-download] are available.

 Install YouCompleteMe with [Vundle][].

 **Remember:** YCM is a plugin with a compiled component.
-If you **update** YCM using Vundle and the ycm_support_libs library APIs have changed (happens rarely), YCM will notify you to recompile it.
+If you **update** YCM using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

 Download and install the following software:

-- [python2][python-win-download].
+- [Python 2 or Python 3][python-win-download].
 Be sure to pick the version corresponding to your Vim architecture.
-It is _Windows x86-64 MSI installer_ if you are using the Vim previously linked.
+It is _Windows x86_ for a 32-bit Vim and _Windows x86-64_ for a 64-bit Vim.
+We recommend installing Python 3.
 - [CMake][cmake-download].
 Add CMake executable to the PATH environment variable.
 - [Visual Studio][visual-studio-download].
 Download the community edition.